 Trombone - Prelude of any Bach Suite;

-10. Participants of the Academy 2019 will be selected by the Artistic director at his incontestable discretion.
-Applicants will be notified by e-mail by Monday May 6, 2019.
+10. Participants of the Academy 2020 will be selected by the Artistic curator of the Academy at his incontestable discretion.
+Applicants will be notified by e-mail by May 28, 2020.

-12. In case that an applicant fails to confirm, his invitation will be revoked and passed on to the next applicant on the waiting list, in the order determined by the Artistic director.
+12. In case that an applicant fails to confirm, his invitation will be revoked and passed on to the next applicant on the waiting list, in the order determined by the Artistic curator.

 16. A fluent knowledge of German or English is a prerequisite for participating the Mahler Academy.